Fisheries,Wildlife and Conservation Biology

 Learn about the care and management of wildlife, fish, or aquatic resources.
 Gain a broad science background while focusing on biology and the environment.

 What can I specialize in with this major?

 Students in this major choose one of these tracks:

 - Conservation Biology: This track focuses on the conservation of land or water creatures and their habitats.
 You'll learn about various environmental issues.
 Careers usually involve the protection of endangered species or the management of biodiversity.

-- Fisheries: This track focuses on fisheries and aquatic resources, including their science and management.
+- Fisheries and Aquatic Sciences: This track focuses on fisheries and aquatic resources, including their science and management.
 Topics include fish hatchery management, aquaculture, aquatic education, and aquatic environmental assessment.
 This track gives you the option of becoming a Certified Fisheries Professional.

 - Wildlife: This track focuses on wildlife science, management, and administration.
 Topics include zoo biology, terrestrial ecology, environmental assessment, and wildlife education.
 This track gives you the option of becoming a Certified Wildlife Biologist.

 - Pre-Veterinary Medicine can also be added: In addition to one of the tracks above, students in this major can formally pursue a pre-vet emphasis too.
 This requires additional biology and chemistry courses

 What jobs can I get with this major?

 Many FWCB majors go on to careers in the management or protection of aquatic resources, wildlife, or the environment.
 Potential jobs include fishery or wildlife scientist or manager, park ranger, naturalist, zoo biologist, environmental biologist, environmental educator, and much more.